brotherspavel/WebEVA/README.md

 ## Description

 WebEVA is a multimodal web agent that achieved a state-of-the-art 80.3% success rate on the WebVoyager dataset.
+Our code and prompts can be found under index.js and messages.js respectively.
 Currently under review.

 ## Prerequisites